SpiderPL/spiderpl.github.io/index.md

 #### Credit card fraud detection

 #### Jira Script
+Wrote a program that retrieves data from a script to learn Jira.
+Then after shuffling questions and answers, it prints the questions with answers in the console moreover it gives points after the correct answer.

 #### Heart disease UCI analisys
 Increased the rate of heart disease assessment from 54% to 82% with a standard deviation of 7% based on the weighted average of Precision and Recall.